 Western part of Austria is not only about skiing and other winter sports.
-We spent a week in summer 2019 travelling around Salzburg and really loved that area – so much to do and see there.
+We spent one week travelling around Salzburg in summer and really loved that area – so much to do and see there.
 If you’re staying in Salzburg it’s a good idea to explore the region around it.
-In this post I’d like to share some of the best one day trips from Salzburg.
+In this post I’d like to share our recommendations on 5 Best Day Trips from Salzburg.

 Trip 1 – Hallstatt